 Python, pip, venv

-I’m going to develop this using python 3.6 so I’ll check to ensure I have a current version of python installed.
+I will develop this using python 3.6 so I’ll check to ensure I have a current version of python installed.

 python --version > Python 3.6.4